-Media space research explicitly engaged with the asymmetry of fidelity by exploring the effects of blurred video as a safeguard to privacy while still providing awareness information [21, 30].
-In addition, studies of the use of media spaces report participants "adjusting" video fidelity by manually covering their video cameras or turning their cameras around for periods of time [2, 30].
+Media space research explicitly engaged with the asymmetry of fidelity by exploring the effects of blurred video as a safeguard to privacy while still providing awareness information (e.g., [18], [27]).
+In addition, studies of the use of media spaces report participants 'adjusting' video fidelity by manually covering their video cameras, or turning their cameras around for periods of time (e.g., [2], [27]).